Lithuania raps Chinese diplomats for role at pro-Hong Kong protest

 The unrest in Hong Kong began over a now-suspended extradition bill but quickly morphed into a wider pro-democracy movement resisting Chinese control of the former British-ruled territory.

-Reporting By Andrius Sytas; Editing by Andrew Cawthorne
+Reporting By Andrius Sytas; additional reporting by Tom Daly in BEIJING; Editing by Andrew Cawthorne and Darren Schuettler